hil-se/DSCI-640-Neural-Networks/assignments/project.md

 ### Presentation

 Present with at most 5 slides to talk about your unique solution to this problem.
+The time limit for each presentation is 5 mins.
 It is recommended to cover the following three aspects:
  - Preprocessing (data augmentation, sampling, manipulation, etc.)
  - Model architecture and hyperparameters (activation function, loss function, optimizer, batch size, learning rate, etc.)
  - Hyperparameter tuning to find the best model